-Some employers and companies indulged in activities that are deemed illegal by the NLRA and various laws for employee protection.
+Some employers and companies indulge in activities that are deemed illegal by the NLRA and various laws for employee protection.
 The sole objective of the NLRA is to safeguard the employees from discrimination and unseemly management by employers and companies.
 There are NLRA laws that enable interactions amongst employer and employees.

 What Is The NLRA?

-NLRA ensures employees’ basic right to join or form a union is unthreatened by employers.
+NLRA ensures employees’ basic right to join or form a union that is unthreatened by employers.
 For instance, it mandates employers to treat union talks amidst employees as unrelated to work.
 Therefore, employers can’t impose rules that forbid union talks on the workplace.

 There is a dedicated board known as NLRA that inspects unions.
 Consequently, NLRA ensures that the unions are not dominated by restricting employers from forming organization unions or fake unions.
 Also, employers cannot dominate the labor unions.
 It examines the group, its purpose, function, and process of the said group.